-Your research finding is unique in nature and reflects the effort and time you spend on your research.
-Proper presentation is very much necessary to show your Eureka invention to the world.
-Whether it is a written communication or oral communication a well-structured communication adds value to your research work.
-A well-constructed manuscript must include three component.
+Your research finding is unique in nature, and it reflects the effort and time you spend on your research.
+Proper presentation is necessary to show your Eureka invention to the world.
+Whether you use a written or oral form of communication, a well-structured flow adds value to your research work.
+A well-constructed manuscript must include three components.

 - Proper presentation of the work.

 Each of the above point has its own importance.
-If the idea is poor and the investigation has not been done properly then a good presentation cannot add value to your manuscript.
-Same way if the presentation is good but the idea or investigation is poor then the manuscript does not create any impact.
+If the idea is poor and the investigation has not been done properly, a good presentation cannot add value to your manuscript.
+Similarly, if the presentation is good but the idea or investigation is poor, the manuscript will fail to create any impact.

-Structure and Approach– We have already mentioned on the above that every manuscript should be well structured.
-A well-structured manuscript must include the following component in the same.
+Structure and Approach: We mentioned above that every manuscript should have a proper structure.
+A well-structured manuscript must include the following components.

 - Title Page